-With an extensive number of beaches, beautiful fishing hamlets, tiny pebbled coves and windswept bays, it’s little wonder this region is so popular with returning visitors.
+Sandy beaches, beautiful fishing hamlets, tiny pebbled coves, stunning moors and rural landscapes, it’s little wonder this region is so popular

 Direct flights from Holland and France to Exeter and from Holland and Germany to Newquay.

 Several trains per day to Exeter (3 hours), Newquay (5 hours) or Penzance (5 hours) from central London.

 Many coaches leaving daily from central London to Exeter (4 1/2 hours) and onwards to Newquay (7 1/2 huors)